-Always turn OFF the gas supply at the gas inlet cock and switch OFF and DISCONNECT the electricity supply BEFORE WORKING on the appliance.
+ALWAYS turn OFF the gas supply at the gas inlet cock and DISCONNECT the electricity supply BEFORE WORKING on the APPLIANCE.

 To facilitate the replacement of components, remove and replace the lower front panel, NOx duct and the burner front plate as necessary - described under 'Servicing'.